-Registration opened this week for the popular annual WISE Conference, now in its 27th year and set for Saturday, Feb.
-23, in the Memorial Student Center on the Texas A&M campus.
-This year’s theme, Investing in Your Career, focuses on creating professional and personal networks — critical connections essential to successfully navigating, mastering, and maximizing the many facets and phases of life.
+Registration opened today (Jan.
+30) for the popular annual WISE Conference, now in its 28th year and set for Saturday, Feb.
+22, in the Memorial Student Center on the Texas A&M campus.
+This year’s theme, Women Evolving in STEM, focuses on creating professional and personal networks — critical connections essential to successfully navigating, mastering, and maximizing the many facets and phases of life.

 The event will feature a day of common ground, conversation and inspiration among friends in a series of interactive workshops featuring speakers who will share their insights gained along the journey from diploma to career and all points in between.
-Topics include self-branding and advocating, networking, life balance, goal-setting, strategizing for success and many other areas of interest to women as they carve their respective niches as leaders in the technological workforce.
+Topics include transcending technicalities, owning your career, traits for success, and evolving in an ever-changing industry.

 “This is a two-way participatory opportunity to discuss a variety of challenges women face in preparing for and pursuing successful science, engineering and technological careers, with knowledgeable speakers addressing obstacles and opportunities they have encountered in both their personal and professional lives,” said Dr. Nancy Magnussen, director of Educational Outreach and Women’s Programs in the College of Science, which organizes and hosts the annual event.
 “Whether trying to get out of graduate school or deciding if the current career path is the correct one, everyone should take away new thoughts and ideas from our motivated and inspired speakers.”